The History of Key Lime Pie: From Florida Keys to Your Kitchen

 Key lime pie didn’t come from a test kitchen or a celebrity chef.
 It came from necessity.
 Florida Keys fishermen in the late 1800s, stuck on boats for weeks, no refrigeration, canned condensed milk that wouldn’t spoil.
 Someone mixed it with local Key lime juice, poured it into a pie shell, and discovered that citric acid firms up the milk without heat.
 Chemistry accidentally created dessert.

 I’m not a food historian.
 I run a meal delivery review site.
 But I kept seeing Key lime pie show up on meal kit menus.
-HelloFresh, Home Chef, Factor‘s dessert add-ons. and wondered why this specific pie became the Florida dessert.
+HelloFresh, Home Chef, Factor‘s dessert add-ons.
+I wondered why this specific pie became the Florida dessert.
 The answer: it’s the only pie you could make in 90-degree heat without an oven.
 That matters when your kitchen is a boat galley or a shack with no electricity.

 Quick Picks: Key Lime Pie Through the Ages